 1963- The Lava Lamp invented by Dr Edward Craven Walker.

 1965- Julie Andrews had created the role of Eliza Doolittle in My Fair Lady on Broadway.
-But when filming the motion picture the studio decided she was not a big enough star so they used Audrey Hepburn with a dubbed singing voice.
+But when filming the motion picture, the studio decided she was not a big enough star so they used Audrey Hepburn with a dubbed singing voice.
 But Ms Andrews had her revenge.
-At the Academy Awards My Fair Lady won Best Picture and Rex Harrison best actor, but Julie Andrews won the best actress Oscar for Mary Poppins.
+At the Academy Awards My Fair Lady won Best Picture, but Julie Andrews won the best actress Oscar for Mary Poppins.

 1985- Singer David Lee Roth quit the rock band Van Halen to pursue a solo career.